How to Build an Emergency Fund from Scratch

 Step 1: Start With a Mini Goal

 Donβt let the full target overwhelm you.
 Start with a first milestone of $500 or $1,000.
 This small buffer can cover most minor emergencies and prevent credit card debt.
+Reaching that first milestone also builds momentum and proves to yourself that saving is possible.

 Step 2: Automate Your Savings

 Set up an automatic transfer from your checking account to your emergency fund on payday.
 Treat it like a bill you must pay.
 Even $25 or $50 per paycheck adds up.
+Automation removes the temptation to skip a transfer and takes willpower out of the equation entirely.

 Step 3: Direct Windfalls to Savings

 Tax refunds, bonuses, cash gifts, and other unexpected money should go straight to your emergency fund until itβs fully funded.
+A single tax refund could represent months of normal savings contributions.

 Step 4: Cut One Expense